browserengineering/book/book/invalidation.md

 Recursive invaliation
 =====================

-Armed with the `ProtectedField` class, let's take a look at how a `BlockLayout` element creates `LineLayout`s and their children.
-It all happens inside this `if` statement:
+Let's leverage the `ProtectedField` class to avoid re-creating all of the`LineLayout`s and their children every time layout happens.
+It all starts with this `if` statement:

 ``` {.python file=lab15 ignore=self.children}
 class BlockLayout: